plandes/flex-compile/README.md

   or interpret.
 The term *config* is a nomenclature and examples include `Makefile`, `.clj`, `.r`, `.sh` files.
-* **Go to Config File** (`C-u C-x C-i` or `C-u M-x flex-compile-run-or-set-config`): This pops the *config* file/buffer to the current buffer.
+* **Go to Config File** (`C-u C-x C-i` or `C-u M-x flex-compile-run-or-set-config`): This displays the *config* file/buffer to the current buffer.
+For some compilers, this also displays the interactive (i.e. REPL) buffer.
+See the [reveal buffer](#revealing-the-interactive-buffer) section for more information, and specifically how to force show the buffer.
 * **Compile** (`C-x C-u` or `M-x flex-compile-compile`): This is the default *make something* command.
 For make it invokes the first target, for REPL languages like Clojure and ESS it evaluates a `.clj` or `.r` file.